coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-10-using-java-to-create-a-cfml-wav-audio-player-component.md

 ### Looping

-You can loop an audio file endlessly, should you wish too:
+You can loop an audio file endlessly, should you wish to:

 <script src="https://gist.github.com/coldfumonkeh/e6fc8555b62e28854625080d93534ea4.js"></script>